orstavik/JoiEvents/docs/3_EventTranslationAndRouting/Pattern8_DetailsOnDemand.md

 A drawback with link-click-2 above is that it creates a closure for each event.
 As we only have both a single closure and non-frequent event click, this is slight inefficiency is not problematic.
-But, if we add more CustomEventMethods to our composed events or if we add CustomEventMethods to high frequent composed events, then we would like to avoid creating similar functions each time.
+But, if we provide DetailsOnDemand to fine-grained composed events, then we would like to avoid creating similar functions each time.
 And to avoid that we can create our own `Event` subclass.

 <pretty-printer href="https://raw.githubusercontent.com/orstavik/JoiEvents/master/src/browse/link-click-2-es6.js"></pretty-printer>